szikszail/dotenv-ng/README.md

 # for environment variables (CAPITALS with _)
 # but others will work as well
 this is also an environment variable = "with this value"
-# This lines are ignored, without =, or without key
+# These lines are ignored, without =, or without key
 THIS_WILL_BE_IGNORED
-="this as well"
+="this as well."
 # This will be an empty variable (empty string)
 EMPTY_VARIABLE=
 # Special values are also supported